apetros/sps-cut/content/courses/student-projects/PF-solver.md

 ## Objectives

 In this project, you are called upon to bring one such power flow solver to the 21st century.
-You will need to re-invent the power flow simulator [ARTERE](http://www.montefiore.ulg.ac.be/~vct/software.html) by implementing it in Python, using high performance numerical libraries.
+You will need to implement a three-phase parallel power flow simulator (see [ARTERE](http://www.montefiore.ulg.ac.be/~vct/software.html) for example) in Python, using high performance numerical libraries.

 ## Deliverables

 - A complete literature review including a comparison between different existing power flow solvers.
-- An implementation of ARTERE as a Python module PyARTERE.
+- An implementation of Python power-flow solver with accelerations.
 - All the code developed should be documented and published on [GitHub](https://github.com/) under an MIT License[^GitHubLIC].

 ## Student profile